award

 What is Discriminatory Wrongful Termination?

-Under both California and Nevada, discrimination is classified as an illegal dismissal based on the employee’s inclusion in a protected class such as:
+In both California and Nevada, wrongful termination due to discrimination is illegal.
+Discrimination in this context is defined as the dismissal of an employee based on their membership in a protected class, such as:

 How Can I Prove Retaliatory Wrongful Termination?

-• Evidence that other employees who are not part of a protected class received preferential treatment
+• Preferential Treatment of Non-Protected Class Employees: Showing that employees who are not part of a protected class received better treatment can indicate discriminatory intent.

 What Will Our Wrongful Termination Attorneys Do?

 Our attorneys will work to protect your rights.
-Below are some examples that we will take to make sure that your wrongful termination lawsuit is taken care of.
+Below are some examples of how we will handle your wrongful termination lawsuit.

 1. Consultation: Usually, all lawsuits start with a consultation with an attorney.
 Our experienced attorneys will review the circumstances of your workplace termination.
 We may need you to bring in different types of documents, such as your employment contracts and employment policies.
 Based on that we will be able to determine exactly what your employer violated.